sertansenturk/tdd_demo/README.md

 **Design**: Create a method which has the inputs:
 - hz_seq: `Union[List[float], np.array]` sequence of hz values
 - ref_hz: `Union[float, np.float]` reference freuency for conversion
 - min_hz: `Union[float, np.float]` minimum freq value to convert, defaults to 20 Hz.
-All values below this value will return a `np.nan`.
+All values below this value returns a `np.nan`.

 The output of the method is a `np.array` of cent values.
 The conversion formula is `np.log2(hz_seq / ref_hz) * NUM_CENTS_IN_OCTAVE`, where `NUM_CENTS_IN_OCTAVE = 1200`.